Utah and Minnesota are the best places for driving in 2019. Those states offer affordable auto insurance and low crash-related fatality rates.

 Percentage of annual income spent on car insurance

-We took the average costs of car insurance by state and annual median income and figured out the percentage of annual income spent on car insurance.
+We took the average costs of car insurance by state and the yearly median income.
+With that data, we figured out the percentage of annual income spent on car insurance.

 Deaths per 100 million vehicle miles traveled